 My english is fluent and I also speak French.

-In the Dolomites I’ve guided trips, both in the summer and winter for Dolomite Mountains, Holimites, Mountain Travel Sobek , Ski Safari 9 Vallées and The Ski Club of Great Britain .
+I’m in the guides team of Guide Alpine Cortina360, in the Dolomites I’ve guided trips, both in the summer and winter for Dolomite Mountains, Holimites, Mountain Travel Sobek , Ski Safari 9 Vallées and The Ski Club of Great Britain .
 I’ve also worked in partnership with Mont Blanc Guides, High Mountain Guides and ISM, guiding for all their courses on the big peaks of the Alps (Mont Blanc, Matterhorn, Eiger etc.)It’s been also because of them that my experience as an alpinist and a Guide has increased a lot during the last decade.

 IFMGA certification is the highest mountain guide qualification in the world.
 The training and examination process takes around 4 years, it takes dedication, lots of training and big committment as you’re gonna be tested in all the different activities: Rock & Ice Climbing, Mountaineering and Ski Mountaineering.